-The sugar content in coconut palm sugar is mostly sucrose, which is half fructose and glucose.
+The sugar content in coconut palm sugar is mostly sucrose, which is half fructose and half glucose.

 Remember, when looking for a healthy sweetener, the lower the fructose content, the better.
-Several studies have shown that too much fructose in our diet is responsible for what is known as "fatty liver" and the storage of dangerous visceral fat surrounding the internal organs in the abdominal area.
+Several studies have shown that too much fructose in our diet can lead to what is known as "fatty liver" and the storage of dangerous visceral fat surrounding the internal organs in the abdominal area.